hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

 7. **Crime Analysis:**
    - Execute `CRIMES/basic_crimes.py` to analyze the top 10 most frequent serious crimes committed.

-8. **Extended Crime Analysis:**
-   - Run `CRIME VS/crimes_heatmap.py` to analyze the relationship between top crimes and race/facility using heatmaps.
+   - Run `CRIMES/crime_types.py` to analyze the relationship between top crimes and race/facility using heatmaps.

 By following these instructions and running the scripts in the specified order, you can reproduce the analysis conducted in this repository.